Products

 • Take time to research your preferred dental schools since each school may have unique requirements

-• Build a strong academic foundation early on to demonstrate your preparedness for dental school
+• Build a solid academic foundation early on to demonstrate your preparedness for dental school

 • Dedicate significant time studying and reviewing for the DAT to enhance your test-taking skills